stanford-ssi/biology-backspace/starting_strands.md

 Immediately before starting the protocol, add .4 uL of 20 U/uL TdT to all tubes.
 Start the thermocycler protocol and wait until the protocol is completed.
 Transfer 10 uL from tubes 1 and 3 into a correspondinge extension control tubes for original and modified starting strands.
-Boil at 90 C to
+Boil at 90 C to deactivate TdT before comp strand binding step.

 ## Complementary DNA Binding

 NOTE: It is critical that the entirety of the Exonuclease T reaction takes place at the appro-priate temperature.